poorvab/migration/README.md

 To rollback:
 drush migrate-rollback user_xml_importer

-I have placed all the migration files at root folder.
+1. I have placed all the migration files at root folder.
+2. Please use migration.sql to setup the environment.